 Robert F. Kennedy, Jr. is co-counsel with Baum, Hedlund, Aristei & Goldman in the Monsanto Roundup cancer litigation and the California wildfire litigation.
 Kennedy joined with the firm after working together on the mass toxic tort case against SoCalGas stemming from the gas well blowout in Porter Ranch, California.

 Named one of Time magazine’s “Heroes for the Planet” for his success helping Riverkeeper lead the fight to restore the Hudson River, RFK, Jr.’s reputation as a resolute defender of the environment stems from his proven track record of successful legal actions.

 Bobby is Founder and President of Waterkeeper Alliance and Founder of Children’s Health Defense.
-Until 2017, he served as Senior Attorney for the Natural Resource Defense Council, Chief Prosecuting Attorney for the Hudson Riverkeeper.
-He was also a Clinical Professor and Supervising Attorney at Pace University School of Law’s Environmental Litigation Clinic and is co-host of Ring of Fire on Air America Radio.
+Until 2017, he served as Senior Attorney for the Natural Resource Defense Council and Member and Chief Prosecuting Attorney for the Hudson Riverkeeper.
+He was also a Clinical Professor and Supervising Attorney at Pace University School of Law’s Environmental Litigation Clinic.
+He is currently professor emeritus at Pace.
 Earlier in his career, he served as Assistant District Attorney in New York City.